Peter Hillen

 • "Highly Commended" - Research Project of the Year, Herald Higher Education Awards 2024

-• Finalists - Scottish Knowledge Exchange Awards
+• Finalist - Scottish Knowledge Exchange Awards

 • Fellow of the Global Law Enforcement and Public Health Association